doctea/Microlidian/README.md

 - Slow loading presets causing pauses and problems
 - we don't seem to get around to doing a menu update_ticks() for every tick, so the ParameterInputDisplay graph appears very noisy unless backfilling values.  even updating it from a callback for every parameter input read() didnt seem to be fast enough.  so might mean that very fast changes are being missed..
 - Sometimes crashes waiting for USB MIDI or something... suspect perhaps garbled USB MIDI is cause?
+- Soft reboot when using uClock crashes/does not start up properly - works fine from cold boot/first power on though

 ## Done